 The front-runners seemed in no hurry to head out onto the circuit for the first part of qualifying, finally emerging on the medium compound tyres during the final third of the 20-minute session to set their first competitive times.

-Drivers found it tough when they entered the sweltering Hungaroring track for a frantic final few minutes, third free practice session pace-setter Roman Grosjean going fastest for Lotus before the Frenchman’s effort was lowered by the Mercedes duo, Rosberg’s 1m20.350s effort topping the session narrowly ahead of his own team-mate Hamilton by less than o.020s.
+Drivers found it tough when they entered the sweltering Hungaroring track for a frantic final few minutes, third free practice session pace-setter Romain Grosjean going fastest for Lotus before the Frenchman’s effort was lowered by the Mercedes duo, Rosberg’s 1m20.350s effort topping the session narrowly ahead of his own team-mate Hamilton by less than o.020s.

 While Mercedes hooked up their laps to perfection, the Mecredes-powered Force India of Paul Di Resta suffered a disappoining third Q1 elimination of his season, the Scot unable to find time in the final seconds of the session on his way to qualifying 18th on the grid behind Sauber‘s Esteban Gutierrez and ahead of Charles Pic, Giedo Van Der Garde, Jules Bianchi and Max Chilton rounding out the other victims of qualifying’s first phase.